inviqa/kafka-consumer-go/tools/docs/configuration.md

 You can see it has automatically generated the retry and deadLetter topic names along with the retry delay.

 >_NOTE: You do not need to have any retry topics in the chain, but it is advisable in most circumstances.
-If you don't set the `KAFKA_RETRY_INTERVALS` variable, then it would directly send the failures to the deadLetter topic._
+If you don't set any retry intervals, then it would directly send the failures to the deadLetter topic._

 ### Database retries

-If you set `USE_DB_RETRY_QUEUE` to `true`, then messages needing a retry will be stored in a Postgres database table that is automatically created when the consumer starts.
-You will need to provide database credentials using the `DB_*` env vars detailed in the config table above.
+If you use `UseDbForRetries(true)` in your config builder, then messages needing a retry will be stored in a Postgres database table that is automatically created when the consumer starts.
+You will need to provide database credentials using the `SetDb*()` builder setters.

 >_NOTE: We may add support for additional database engines in a future release._